Application screen configuration

 `webComponentV1(name, sources)`

-Creates the configuration of a custom web component that can be embedded in dedicated places in Eximee Dashboard, e.g. in the tab header ([`processTabHeaderV1`](#processtabheaderv1)).
+Creates configuration for a custom web component that can be embedded in dedicated places in Eximee Dashboard, e.g. in the tab header ([`processTabHeaderV1`](#processtabheaderv1)).
 It takes two parameters:

 * `tag` - HTML tag of the web component.